Briechevergeich/sysethereum-docs/README.md

 # Syscoin <=> Ethereum bridge docs

-The Syscoin <=> Ethereum bridge is a system that allows Syss to be moved from the Syscoin blockchain to the Ethereum blockchain and back.
+The Syscoin <=> Ethereum bridge is a system that allows Sys and Sys assets to be moved from the Syscoin blockchain to the Ethereum blockchain and back.

 ## Main subprojects